LAB02-Research/HASS.Agent.AutoImport/README.md

 `ShortcutSearchRecusively`: set to `true` to search through subdirectories as well.

-`CreateCustomCommands`: create a `CustomCommand` for every .lnk file found.
+`CreateCustomCommands`: create a `CustomCommand` for every shortcut found.

-`CreateProcessActiveSensors`: create a `ProcessActive` sensor for every .lnk file found.
+`CreateProcessActiveSensors`: create a `ProcessActive` sensor for every shortcut found.
 Note that this might require tweaking the process.

-`RestartHASSAgentOnNewItems`: set to `true` to restart HASS.Agent after new .lnk files are found.
+`RestartHASSAgentOnNewItems`: set to `true` to restart HASS.Agent after new shortcuts are found.
 This is required to have the new entities registered.

 ----